Macumbafeh/ItemRack/README.md

 You can quickly save the item set of inspected character.
 Just use the `/itemrack saveinsp` slash command while inspecting someone.
-The created set will be named after the inspected character.
+The created set will be named after the inspected character and talent spec.

 ### Tooltip info